adamhajari/adamhajari.github.io/_posts/2015-04-13-deploying-a-spyre-app-on-heroku.md

 $ heroku open
 {% endhighlight %}
 from the command line to have you app open automatically in a new browser tab.

+Heroku will generte a random name for your app which will be part of the url.
+You can also specify a custom name for your app in the heroku create step
+{% highlight bash %}
+$ heroku create your-app-name
+{% endhighlight %}

+Now share that url with your friends and if you make something awesome, share it with us!

+Be on the look out for future posts about launching Spyre apps on pythonanywhere and digital ocean.

 [Spyre]: https://github.com/adamhajari.com/spyre